The English language is filled with spelling booby traps that are just waiting to trick the unwary.

 - You can’t (cannot) tell a book by its cover.
 It’s (It is) my book.

 - Whose book is this?
 Who’s (Who is) that sitting on my chair?
-(What Goldilocks would have said if she had actually found the bear on her chair.)
+(What Goldilocks would have said if she had actually found the bear on her chair in the book Goldilocks and the Three Bears.)

 - Their book is here.
 They’re (They are) reading Goldilocks and the Three Bears.

-Just to complicate matters further, there indicates a location, and often starts a sentence as well.
+Just to complicate matters further, there indicates a location, and can often start or end a sentence as well.
 There is a book over there.

-So what’s the simple trick I promised you for figuring out which spelling to use?
+So what’s the simple trick I promised to share with you for figuring out which spelling to use?

-Read aloud the sentence you wish to write using both the subject and the verb, without the contraction.
-If it makes sense, then use the version with the apostrophe.
-Otherwise, use the other version.
+Read aloud the sentence you wish to write using both a subject and verb, without the contraction.
+If it makes sense, then use the contraction version with the apostrophe.
+Otherwise, use the possessive version.

-While this may seem like just a bunch of gobbledygook to you; when it comes to sending written communications, always remember that good grammar is good business.
+While this may seem like just a bunch of gobbledygook to you; when it comes to sending using communications of any type, always remember that good grammar is good business.